fiatjaf/classless/introduction.md

 ### Besides not having classes, what other arbitrary decisions were made?

-To make things less arbitrary and more useful, we tried to follow W3C recommendations for the HTML structure, so the HTML would have _meaning_.
-Because of that, and because having multiple element names, each one in a meaningful location of the page, makes it easier for theme developers, the basic HTML structure uses `<main>`, `<nav>`, `<aside>`, `<article>`, `<section>`, all these nice "new" elements, and not a single `<div>` -- except one that is optional but recommended place to place the article text content.
+To make things less arbitrary and more useful, we tried to follow W3C recommendations for the HTML structure, so the HTML would have *meaning*.
+Because of that, and because having multiple element names, each one in a meaningful location of the page, makes it easier for theme developers, the basic HTML structure uses `<main>`, `<nav>`, `<aside>`, `<article>`, `<section>` as the 5 main elements of the page, all children of `<body>`.

+### Ok, I get it, the Classless ideal is inspiring, how can I help the project move forward?

+Well, if you have a website, you [can migrate it to Classless](http:///for-personal-websites), [port the theme](http:///for-theme-writers) you’re using in the process and [contribute it](https://github.com/fiatjaf/classless/tree/master/themes); if you have a CMS or static site generator or any software that people may use to create websites, consider adding built-in [support for the Classless HTML layout](http:///for-cms-makers), along with some way for users to choose between one of the [existing themes](http:///themes) and edit the included CSS; if you’re going to write a blog theme, take this opportunity to challenge yourself and write it in pure CSS, using the Classless HTML as basis for it — depending on your development environment, you may even use **[livereload](http:///for-theme-writers)** [to develop against this site directly](http:///for-theme-writers) —, it may be a good time to learn how to use [CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) to achieve great designs.

+Or, in any case, [let’s talk](mailto:fiatjaf@gmail.com)!

 ### Where is this being used?